 Senior School (9-12)

 In the Senior School, students continue the language that they studied in Middle School, or if arriving in Year 9 make a choice between Indonesian and French.
-In Year 10, all students begin with the Language Acquisition course but may choose to move to the Language & Culture stream in the summer term; a program which focuses less on the linguistic side and more on the cultural elements of French or Indonesian.
-From Autumn Term, students may change to an alternative pathway which begins Spanish for two terms, perhaps in preparation for the IB diploma.
+In Year 10, students can choose either the Language Acquisition course for two Semesters or Beginners Spanish for one Semester and the Language & Culture stream for one Semester.
+(This is a program which focuses less on the linguistic side and more on the cultural elements of French or Indonesian.)
+Spanish Beginners is a stand-alone course, or may be considered as a preparation for the IB Diploma Spanish.

-A background speaker student would choose either Higher Level French / Indonesian for Diploma at Scotch, or the ATAR Background Speaker French or Indonesian syllabus, which is externally taught.
+A background speaker student would choose either Higher Level French / Indonesian for the IB Diploma at Scotch, or the ATAR Background Speaker French or Indonesian syllabus, which is externally taught.